AlexiaDelorme/project-spacex/testing/TESTING.md

 - [x] Try to submit the form without providing any credit card information, confirm that you get appropriate feedback.
 - [x] Try to submit the form providing an incorrect expiry date for your credit card, confirm that you get appropriate feedback.
 - [x] Try to submit the form providing an incorrect CVV for your credit card, confirm that you get appropriate feedback.
+- [x] Submit an invalid credit card number as provided in [Stripe Testing documentation](https://stripe.com/docs/testing) (for instance: 4000 0000 0000 0101), a random CVV and a correct expiry date.
+Confirm that you get feedback saying that the payment failed.
 - [x] Submit a valid credit card number (only use this test credit card number: 4242 4242 4242 4242), a random CVV and a correct expiry date.
 Confirm that you get redirected to the confirmation page with a green flash message displaying that your payment was accepted and your booking is confirmed.

 **Test scenario: Confirmation page**
 - [x] Confirm that the progress bar is displayed at the top of the page and highlights the "Confirmation" step.
 - [x] Confirm that the navbar is hidden during the checkout process.
 - [x] The page should display a message confirming that your bookings are confirmed.
-- [x] You should have a link to the booking page where you can see all your upcoming trips.
-Click on the link and confirm that it takes you to the booking page.
+- [x] You should view a summary of your booking with the following information:
+    - Booking reference
+    - Destination name
+    - Number of passengers
+    - Passengers names
+    - Booking date
+    - Spaceship number
+    - Trip summary (departure site, departure/return date and time)
+- [x] Confirm that you have received an email with the summary of your order.
-- [x] Click the 'Browse trips' button, confirm that you get redirected to the search all trips page.
+- [x] Click the 'Bookings' button, confirm that you get redirected to your bookings page.

 **Tests results:** Successful :white_check_mark: